 Investors are increasingly worried that Portugal may need a similar deal with its private creditors.
 European leaders insist the Greek reduction is a one-time event.
 Portugal’s borrowing costs have risen to record highs.

 Back home in the United States, investors have enjoyed a steady climb through January amid signs of an improving economy.
 Unemployment has fallen from a 10 percent peak in October 2009 to 8.5 percent.

-The Dow had been up 66 points in morning trading, but it lost the gains after the Conference Board reported that its consumer confidence index fell to 61.1 in January, down from 64.8 in December.
+The Dow lost its gains after the Conference Board reported that its consumer confidence index fell to 61.1 in January, down from 64.8 in December.
 Economists had expected 68.

 There were also signs that the housing market continues to struggle.
 Home prices fell in November for a third straight month in in 19 of the 20 cities tracked by the S&P/Case-Shiller index.
 The biggest declines were in Atlanta, Chicago and Detroit.

 ?
 RadioShack Corp. stock plummeted 28 percent.
 The company said it earned 11 cents to 13 cents per share for the quarter that ended in December.
 That’s down from 51 cents a year earlier and less than half what Wall Street was expecting.

 ?
 Mattel Inc. soared 6 percent because of strong demand for Barbie and Monster High dolls during the holidays.
 That boosted Mattel’s fourth-quarter profit by a better-than-expected 14 percent.
 The company also raised its dividend.

 ?
 U.S. Steel Corp. gained 4 percent after it reported strong demand for pipes from the oil industry from October through December.
 The company was also optimistic about this quarter.